Visible Light Positioning With Lam\'e Curve LEDs: A Generic Approach for Camera Pose Estimation: Simulations and Experiments

 where $\bm{x}$ and $\widehat{\bm{x}}$ denote the true and estimated positions, respectively, and $\bm{R}$ and $\widehat{\bm{R}}$ denote the corresponding rotation matrices.
 Based on these, we define the following metrics: (i) Mean of position/rotation errors (MPE/MRE); (ii) 50\textsuperscript{th}/90\textsuperscript{th} percentile of position/rotation errors (P50/P90/R50/R90); and (iii) standard deviation (STD) of position errors.

 The following algorithms are chosen as baselines: \begin{itemize} \item \textbf{V-PCA\cite{vpca}}, a SoTA algorithm based on circular LEDs.
 This method estimates the camera extrinsics and position using a purely geometric method, and requires at least two circular LEDs to be captured simultaneously. \item \textbf{VLC-\pnp\cite{vlcpnp}}, a SoTA algorithm based on rectangular LEDs.
 This method can estimate the camera pose using only a single LED; however, it relies on an additional magnetometer to assist in establishing the correct 3D--2D correspondences.
 In the simulations, we assume that there is no electromagnetic interference and the magnetometer measurements are perfectly accurate. \item \textbf{O\pnp\cite{opnp}}, an advanced high-accuracy \pnp\ solver.
 In the simulations, to enable the implementation of this method, four extra RPs are placed at the endpoints of the major and minor axes of each LED, respectively.
-This additional setup is not used by other baselines. \end{itemize}
+This additional setup is not used by other baselines. \item {\textbf{ISA-SVG\cite{isasvg}}, an advanced IMU-assisted algorithm.
+This method requires two LEDs for 3D positioning and treats the LEDs as point sources, making it independent of the LED shape.
+However, it requires prior pose information provided by an IMU and is incapable of estimating the camera orientation.
+Therefore, the rotation error of ISA-SVG is not included in the results.} \end{itemize}

-We note that, except for O\pnp, other baselines are only applicable to a specific LED shape; therefore, they are included for comparison only in scenarios where LEDs of the corresponding shape are deployed.
-Moreover, to ensure a fair comparison, we consistently guarantee that at least two LEDs are fully captured by the camera.
+{We note that to ensure a fair comparison, in all the following simulations and experiments we consistently guarantee that at least two LEDs are fully captured by the camera.}